Program Policies

 Confidentiality of Student Records

-Educational records include all records regarding your education that are maintained by the University of Wisconsin Independent Learning program in which you are or have been enrolled, with seven exceptions:
+Educational records include all records regarding your education that are maintained by the UW Independent Learning program in which you are or have been enrolled, with seven exceptions:

 If you believe that your educational record is inaccurate or misleading, you may request that the University amend that record.